bhlmn/bhlmn.github.io/about.md

 title: About
 ---

 My name is Bryan.
 I'm a P.h.
 D. candidate of Environmental Science at the Florida Institute of Technology.
-I'm a weather nerd, I enjoy spending time with my wife and kids, and I blog about R and data science.
+I'm a weather nerd, I enjoy spending time with my wife and kids, and I spend time coding in R and learning about data science.

 I believe that teaching is the best way to learn, so I created this site to teach myself new R concepts and help others learn R.